eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 ### External Macro Libraries and COPY Members
 The HLASM Language Support extension looks for locally stored members when a macro call or COPY instruction is evaluated.
 The paths of these members are specified in two configuration files in the `.hlasmplugin` folder of the currently open workspace:

 - `proc_grps.json` defines _processor groups_ by assigning a group name to a list of directories.
 Hence, the group name serves as a unique identifier of a set of HLASM libraries that are defined by a list of directories (some of which can be optional).
-Additionaly, some assembler options can be specified in `asm_options` sections (`SYSPARM`, `SYSTEM_ID` and others).
+Additionally, some assembler options can be specified in `asm_options` sections (`SYSPARM`, `SYSTEM_ID` and others).

 - `pgm_conf.json` provides a mapping between programs (open-code files) and processor groups.
 It specifies which list of directories is used with which program.